Access for Disabled Visitors

 Annual / 2 Year Pass for Disabled Guests and their Carers

 - Any guest wishing to purchase an annual / 2 year pass will be asked to provide documentation to validate their need for the disabled rate.
-This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA.
+This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA or PIP.
 Once validation has been received the annual / 2 year pass will be processed

 - A carer annual / 2 year pass can be purchased alongside a annual / 2 year pass for the disabled guest, the carer will need to be named and photographed.
 All annual / 2 year passes must be brought with them on a visit or normal admission will be charged

 - Toilet facilities are provided adjacent to the ‘The Wild Zone!’ indoor play area and near the Aardvark enclosure.
 These are clearly marked on the map given out on entry.
 All have independent disabled toilet facilities which in some cases also have dual use for baby change facilities

 - Africa Alive are now providing a facility with a hoist and bench as a temporary solution until we are able to provide a full Changing Places facility making us more accessible to those who need these pieces of equipment to have their toileting needs met.
 Whilst far from ideal, this is a shared facility with those who also need first aid treatment.
 Priority will be for the person in the room at the time.

 Any guests who may require access to this during their visit we ask to make this known to a member of staff on arrival who will provide them with the access code and details for the First Aid Room.